-ENG-236 Writing of Fiction
+ENG-236 Writing Fiction

-Narration from the writer's perspective.
+(Varies, Contact the Department Head) Narration from the writer's perspective.
 Includes analysis of contemporary fiction and the writing of fiction.
 Prerequisite: ENG-111.

 ENG-240 Introduction to Film

 A study of film and how to analyze it, including aesthetic, genre, and auteur approaches.
 The films will include work from the silent period to the present by both American and European directors.
 This course does not meet the general education literature requirement.
 Prerequisite: ENG-111.